Post-mortem privacy

 Post-mortem privacy is a person's ability to control the dissemination of personal information after death.
 An individual's reputation and dignity after death is also subject to post-mortem privacy protections.
 In the US, no federal laws specifically extend post-mortem privacy protection.
 At the state level, privacy laws pertaining to the deceased vary significantly, but in general do not extend any clear rights of privacy beyond property rights.
 The relative lack of acknowledgment of post-mortem privacy rights has sparked controversy, as rapid technological advancements have resulted in increased amounts of personal information stored and shared online.

 Law

+European Union

+Neither primary law of the European Union, including the Charter of Fundamental Rights of the European Union, nor secondary legislation, most notably Regulation (EU) 2016/679 (General Data Protection Regulation), provides for the protection of privacy and personal data post-mortem.
+Similarly, the European Convention on Human Rights, as well as the jurisprudence of both the Court of Justice of the European Union and the European Court of Human Rights, do not recognize or establish a right to data protection for deceased individuals within the legal framework of the European Union.

 United States

 Under common law, the right to privacy is considered a personal right, meaning it applies only to the living and, consequently, does not recognize the privacy interests of the deceased.
 Because of this, defamation and privacy torts that are used to prevent unjust damage to individuals' reputations cannot be extended post-mortem.
 For example, a family cannot file suit for invasion of privacy on behalf of a deceased relative as a personal right; it can only be exerted by the person whose rights are being infringed upon.
 In addition, the deceased do not qualify for privacy protections held in constitutional and statutory rights, such as those noted in the Fourth and Fourteenth Amendments.
 Judicial justification for the termination of privacy rights at death is centered on two main points: firstly, the deceased can no longer be active agents, and secondly, the deceased are incapable of being harmed by invasion of privacy or defamation.
 The only clear extension of postmortem privacy rights under federal law are those pertaining to property.
 Via Will, private property and some personal information can be passed on to heirs in accordance with the decedent's wishes.

 Most post-mortem privacy protection occurs on the state level.
 Thus, legislation and the degree of protection varies widely from state to state.